Litee/jest-coverage-thresholds-bumper/README.md

 Usage: jest-coverage-thresholds-bumper <command> [options]

 Options:
+  --coverage-summary-path  Path to Jest coverage results                                                    [string] [default: ./coverage/coverage-summary.json]
+  --config-path            Path to Jest config file                         [string] [default: Search for jest.config.* files or "jest" section in package.json]
-  --coverage-summary-path  Path to Jest coverage results          [string] [default: "./coverage/coverage-summary.json"] --margin                 Minimal threshold increase in percent                                   [number] [default: 0] --dry-run                Do analysis, but don't change any thresholds                                        [boolean] --silent                 No console output unless something goes wrong                                       [boolean] --help                   Show help                                                                           [boolean] --version                Show version number                                                                 [boolean]
+  --margin                 Minimal threshold increase in per cent                                                                          [number] [default: 0]
+  --dry-run                Do analysis, but don't change any thresholds                                                               [boolean] [default: false]
+  --silent                 No console output unless something goes wrong                                                              [boolean] [default: false]
+  --help                   Show help                                                                                                                   [boolean]
+  --version                Show version number                                                                                                         [boolean]
 ```

 ## FAQ

 Q: How `margin` parameter works?
 What is it for?

-A: Imagine that both real and expected coverage are at 90 percent and margin is 1 percent.
+A: Imagine that both real and expected coverage are at 90 percent and the margin is 1 percent.
 If you add a tiny test that increases real coverage by only 0.5 percent then this tool won't bump up the expected coverage.
 If you add more tests and real coverage improves to 91 or mor percent then your threshold will increase.
-Some people may use `margin` parameter to ignore little fluctuations in code coverage during active development phase, which could often fail builds.
+Some people may use `margin` parameter to ignore little fluctuations in code coverage during active development phase, which could fail builds.

 Q: Which NodeJS versions do you support?

 A: I am aiming for all currently supported LTS versions.
 Package might work with older versions, but I am not testing it and won't be fixing issues that happen only with those old versions.
+Current minimal version is NodeJS v12.